-New Orleans has quickly become one of my favorite cities in the US.
-Rich in history, culture, food, and music, there's no shortage of cheap and fun things to do in New Orleans.
+New Orleans is one of my favorite cities in the United States.
+Rich in history, culture, food, and music, there's no shortage of fun things to do in New Orleans.

-I first visited NOLA, also known as “The Big Easy,” with family for a weekend in spring 2017.
+I first visited NOLA, also known as “The Big Easy,” with family for spring 2017.

 Our time together revolved around eating – lots and lots of eating, and I'd wanted to go back and explore on my own ever since.

-Earlier this year, I had the opportunity to return for a second time in partnership with Hostelling International USA to preview their new HI New Orleans hostel.
+Then came the opportunity to return in partnership with Hostelling International USA to preview their new HI New Orleans hostel.

-Located on Canal Street, just across the street from the French Quarter, the hostel is housed in a historic building and features a fully renovated interior.
+Located on Canal Street, just across the French Quarter, the hostel is housed in a historic building and features a fully renovated interior.

 Walking into the spacious lobby feels more like walking into a hotel than a hostel.